DevTeam/Pure.DI/readme/resolve-methods.md

 DI.Setup(nameof(Composition))
     .Bind<IDependency>().To<Dependency>()
-        // Specifies to create a regular public composition root
+        // Specifies to create a private composition root
-        // of type "IDependency" with the name "DependencySingleton" .Root<IDependency>("DependencySingleton")
+        // of type "IDependency" with the name "Dependency" .Root<IDependency>()
     .Bind<IService>().To<Service>()
         // Specifies to create a private root
         // that is only accessible from _Resolve_ methods